Revolutionary Mexicanist Action: 1934 Leadership

-A few months later, Rodríguez was arrested for promoting "inter-labor conflicts" and deported to Texas in August 1936, from where he continued to lead the group until his death in 1940.
-They established a new center in Torréon after Rodríguez's expulsion.
-Gold Shirts toured the United States in 1937 and raised money from American supporters.

-Exile (1936-1940)

-Following the ban and expulsion of its leader, the Gold Shirts remained active and relocated their headquarters to Mission, Texas, where Rodríguez and his wife were located.

 Beliefs

 Their motto was "Mexico for the Mexicans," a racialized or ethnic group that excluded Mexicans of Jewish or Chinese descent, and those who held anti-fascist political views, supported trade unions, or were communists or socialists.
 Rodríguez claimed that blood tests carried out by ethnographers showed that Mexicans and Nordic peoples were racially equal.
 They were fiercely antisemitic and Sinophobic: they demanded the removal of citizenship from and immediate deportation of Jews and Chinese from Mexico, with all their businesses turned over to "Mexicans."

-Although the dorados copied their style from the Blackshirts and Sturmabteilung, the anti-communism and authoritarianism of the former and the anti-Semitism of the latter, they nonetheless lacked the fascist mission, being essentially, according to Fascism expert Stanley Payne, counterrevolutionary and reactionary, and as such were more easily employed by the existing state.
+Although the dorados copied their style from the German Blackshirts and Sturmabteilung, the anti-communism and authoritarianism of the former and the antisemitism of the latter, they nonetheless lacked the fascist mission, and were essentially counterrevolutionary and reactionary, and as such were more easily employed by the existing state, according to fascism expert Stanley G. Payne.
 John W. Sherman, an expert in Mexican right-wing organizations, describes them as "fascist" and "fascist-inspired," for their nationalistic, racist, and pro-business beliefs and activities.

+Respect for Hitler

+Nicolás Rodríguez, founder of the ARM, said about Adolf Hitler:“Hitler, an insignificant ex-soldier of the world war, but a man of clear vision and an unsuspected love for his homeland; he took in at a glance the great problem of the Jewish danger, matured his plans, and when he found himself master of Germany, he bravely faced the situation and expelled without mercy, in a brilliant and audacious act, all the Jews residing in the Reich.”

 Activities

-The Gold Shirts often violently clashed with supporters of the Mexican Communist Party and the Red Shirts, including a famous attack on a communist protest in 1935 in Mexico City.
+The Gold Shirts often violently clashed with supporters of the Mexican Communist Party and the Red Shirts, including a famous attack on a communist protest in 1935 in Mexico City at the Zócalo.
 Three people died and over fifty were injured, including Rodríguez.
 They ransacked communist party offices on various occasions.

 ARM members were often hired to intimidate workers or to prevent agrarian reform on haciendas.
 They attacked workers in Monterrey in 1936 as part of their anti-union activities.

-In 1936, one night the Gold Shirts raided Jewish businesses, destroying them and attacking their owners.
-The protests in response were immediate, highlighting those of the US embassy, the Mexican Communist Party and the International Red Aid.
+On one night in 1936, the Gold Shirts raided Jewish businesses, destroying them and attacking their owners.
+The protests in response were immediate, highlighting those of the United States embassy, the Mexican Communist Party, and the International Red Aid.
 The general public described the event as a pogrom.